-Join Mike Marshall for an in-depth discussion in this video ArtistWorks and Next Steps, part of Mandolin Lessons with Mike Marshall: 1 Fundamentals.
+Join Mike Marshall for an in-depth discussion in this video ArtistWorks and Next Steps, part of Mandolin Lessons: 1 Fundamentals.

 - [Male Voiceover] Thank you for checking out…Artist Works music lessons on Lynda.com.…You've taken the first step towards becoming…the musician you know you can be.…Now you can take the next step.…Artist Works gives you access to 800 hours…of premium music instruction from the most trusted…and experienced teaching musicians online today,…whether you're beginner, intermediate,…advanced or somewhere in between.…Artist Works schools offer instruction for any level.…Learn at your own pace, on your own time.…Closeup shots and overhead angles make instruction easy.…